 The movies do all the hard work of overlooking and forgetting for us.
-Save for the 1932 version of the novel, which was mild in its treatment of Becky in any event, the subsequent versions suppress these dark aspects of Becky’s character altogether, guaranteeing that we will see in her a strong, resourceful, admirable woman who may be a little ruthless at time, but always justifiably so, given what she is up against.
+Save for the 1932 version of the novel, which was mild in its treatment of Becky in any event, the subsequent versions suppress these dark aspects of Becky’s character altogether, guaranteeing that we will see in her a strong, resourceful, admirable woman who may be a little ruthless at times, but always justifiably so, given what she is up against.

 One of the reasons that even people who have read the novel either forget or deny that Becky murdered Jos for the insurance money is that Thackeray does not explicitly say she did, but only hints at it.
-First, we are informed that Becky has come into possession of a bottle of laudanum, and at one low point in her life toward the end of the novel, she contemplates suicide.
+First, we are informed that Becky has in her possession a bottle of laudanum, and at one point she thinks about using it to commit suicide.
 In this way, Thackeray lets us know that Becky has at her disposal an instrument of death.
 Second, Becky has been nursing Jos through a series of “unheard-of illnesses.”
 One can almost picture Becky making sure Jos drinks his medicine, which we suspect is laced with increasing amounts of the laudanum.
-Third, Jos is afraid of Becky, but even more afraid of trying to leave her, telling Dobbin that she would kill him if she knew he had spoken to him about his apprehensions.
+Third, Jos is afraid of Becky, but even more afraid of trying to leave her, telling Dobbin that she would kill him if she knew he had spoken to anyone about leaving her, saying, “You don’t know what a terrible woman she is.”
 Fourth, after Jos has died, the solicitor of the insurance company “swore it was the blackest case that ever had come before him,” and the company refused to make payment on the policy.
 Fifth, Becky hires lawyers Burke, Thurtell, & Hayes, who force the insurance company to make payment.
 The names of the lawyers allude to actual criminals who were notorious at the time: the first, a body-snatcher; the second and third, murderers.
 Finally, all this is accompanied by an illustration depicting the scene in which Jos pleads with Dobbin to save him from Becky, while she hides behind a curtain, a sinister smile on her face, appearing to hold something in her hand, presumably the bottle of laudanum.
 The caption under the illustration reads, “Becky’s Second Appearance in the Character of Clytemnestra.”
 However, Thackeray acts as though he is not sure himself exactly what happened.

 In fact, at several points in the novel, Thackeray feigns ignorance as to what Becky has done.
 For example, when her husband Rawden catches her alone with Lord Steyne and becomes outraged that he may have been cuckolded, Thackeray says: “What had happened?
 Was she guilty or not?
 She said not; but who could tell what was truth which came from those lips; or if that corrupt heart was in this case pure?”